AI Use Cases/Construction

 Revenue & Operational Impact

 These reconciliation gaps directly compress project margins.
-A typical GC loses 3-5% of project value to undetected overbilling, scope creep buried in vendor invoices, and labor cost drift.
-RFI approval cycles stretch to 10-14 days because finance lacks real-time visibility into which change orders actually hit the budget.
+Every dollar of undetected overbilling, scope creep buried in vendor invoices, and labor cost drift comes straight off the job's margin - run your own closed-job data to see how much.
+RFI approval cycles stretch to weeks because finance lacks real-time visibility into which change orders actually hit the budget.
 Cash flow forecasting becomes guesswork - AIA draw approvals stall when accounting can't quickly validate that invoiced work matches contract terms and completed scope.
 Insurance audits flag inconsistent labor classifications, triggering premium adjustments mid-year.

 Why Generic Tools Fail